Chocolate Cherry Granola Bars

 In a pitcher blender, combine chocolate, black beans, oil, syrup, baking powder, cocoa powder, vanilla, and salt.
 Blend on high speed until very smooth.

-Fold the oats and chocolate mixture together and transfer to a greased mini muffin pan.
+Fold the oats and chocolate mixture together and transfer to a greased muffin pan.

 Fill cups 3/4 of the way.